 In this unit, you’ll learn about quantitative and qualitative research methods used in public health as well as the evaluation of disease prevention and health promotion strategies.
 Practical case studies will be used to study evaluation challenges due to the complexities in public health.

 You will study the historical, political and social factors that impact the measurement of health care quality using epidemiological and statistical quality measurement principles.

 "Steady growth in the health administration job market makes this a promising career path.
 For example, the number of Health and Welfare Services Manager positions is expected to grow from 19,600 in 2018 to 23,900 in 2023." -Australian Government Job Outlook, 2016

 As the health care industry continues to expand and evolve, the importance of capable managers is growing.
 Our postgraduate degree takes you through the vast field of business-related practices in health care management.
 It’ll position you to take on a range of high-level roles within the industry.

 Your career opportunities include:

 Whether you’re looking to work for a health care organisation, an NGO or in the government sector, the Master of Health Administration will help you form valuable skills and gain deep insights in management within the industry.

 The career outcomes are broad for graduates of the Master of Health Administration, and future growth is strong for jobs in the healthcare industry.
 The average annual wage for health managers, and related roles, in Australia is $102,824 (Payscale).

-For entry into the Master of Health Administration, you will need:
+To be eligible to study the Master of Health Administration, you’ll need:

 an Australian undergraduate degree (or equivalent) in a cognate discipline, including health science, business, commerce, economics or law, or qualification/ experience or satisfactory substitute that the faculty considers to be equivalent, and